hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 ## Additional configuration knobs available

-The following additional configurations can be used to improve performance of Chainhook by preventing a full scan of the blockchain:
+The following additional configurations can be used to improve the performance of Chainhook by preventing a full scan of the blockchain:

 - Ignore any block before the given block:
 `"start_block": 101`